cristiangarc/starter-react-router/README.md

 ## Make Views for Each Product

-We can use the url parameters to select a specific item.
-In the data of each lamp and candle is a field called `id`, we will use this unique identifier to select this one item and show more details of this product.
+We can use the URL parameters to select a specific item.
+In the data of each lamp and candle is a field called `id`.
+We will use this unique identifier to choose this one item and show more product details.

 When a user clicks on the item they are interested in, they won't be looking at the URL, but we have set up our code in a way that will add this functionality.

-**src/components/common/productlist.js**
+**src/components/common/productlist.jsx**

 ```js
 import { Link } from "react-router-dom";